textpattern/textpattern.github.io/brand/user-docs-guide.md

 It’s called the <i>**tmp**</i> directory, not the ‘temp’ directory, and you find it at <i>…/textpattern/tmp</i>.
 {: .example-text}

-But, obviously, don’t do this on every path, directory, or file name inline.
+But, obviously, don’t do this on every inline path, directory, or file name or it’s confused with the formatting of other string types.

 Also mind these important conventions for distinguishing these elements: